lino-framework/book/docs/specs/households.rst

 >>> SiblingsByPerson = rt.models.households.SiblingsByPerson

 The :class:`SiblingsByPerson
-<lino_xl.lib.households.models.SiblingsByPerson>` table shows the
+<lino_xl.lib.households.SiblingsByPerson>` table shows the family
-family composition of a person.
+composition of a person.
 More precisely it shows all members of the current household of that person.

 This works of course only when Lino can determine the "one and only" current household.
 If the person has only one membership (at a given